itsCodeBakery/XDR-NET/README.md

 ## 📉 Learning Curves

 The learning curves indicate stable optimization and good generalization: validation **accuracy** and **macro-F1** steadily improve and closely track training metrics, while the **loss** decreases without divergence.
-The absence of large gaps between training and validation curves suggests that class rebalancing, label smoothing, and cosine-scheduled AdamW effectively mitigate overfitting on APTOS.
+The absence of large gaps between training and validation curves suggests that class rebalancing, label smoothing, and cosine-scheduled AdamW effectively mitigate overfitting on benchmarks.

 <div align="center">